NOTE-1: GENERAL INFORMATION

 The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on government bonds.

-The retirement benefit obligation recognized in the standalone financial statements represents the actual deficit or surplus in the Company's defined benefit plans.
+The retirement benefit obligation recognised in the standalone financial statements represents the actual deficit or surplus in the Company’s defined benefit plans.
 Any surplus resulting from this calculation is limited to the present value of any economic benefits available in the form of refunds from the plans or reductions in future contributions to the plans.

 A liability for a termination benefit is recognised at the earlier of when the entity can no longer withdraw the offer of the termination benefit and when the entity recognises any related restructuring costs.